willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The Motion controllers firmware update takes significantly longer than two minutes.

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
-Poor Bluetooth link quality is ususally the cause of these problems.
+Poor Bluetooth link quality is usually the cause of these problems.

 ### I just inserted fresh batteries but the controller virtual battery level does not indicate full level.

-Motion controller battery level is tuned for AA batteries, and some low voltage rechargeable batteries may not report as full although being fully charged.
+Motion controller battery level is tuned for AA batteries.
+Some low voltage rechargeable batteries may not report as full although being fully charged.

 ### My controller does not vibrate when battery is low.